-There, alone in the vast and endless darkness, the woman watched him, a solemn and bored expression on her face.
+Alone in the vast, endless darkness, she watched him with a solemn and bored expression on her face.

-She was lying upon a throne dripping with a dark mist and crafted from thorny wooden branches, twisting together into a grotesque hand.
+She was lying upon a throne dripping with a dark mist, crafted from thorny wooden branches, twisting together into a grotesque hand.

-From this very throne, she had witnessed more than a thousand lifetimes and more than a thousand eternities, each of which had once held her interest but, in time, she had grown bored of them all.
+She had watched a thousand eternities past, all of which once held her interest, but she had grown bored of them all.

-The boy she was watching now was no different.
+The boy she watched now was no different.

 For today was the last day of his life.

 David Athelward had never been so happy in his entire life.